Compare

 Lightspeed’s strengths include:

-• Lightspeed runs on an iOS operating system and uses Apple hardware, which is generally considered a more reliable and user-friendly system because of the seamless integration between the POS software and tablets.
+Lightspeed primarily runs on an iOS operating system and uses Apple hardware, which is generally considered a more reliable and user-friendly system (though a series of recent acquisitions means that the company now offers an Android option as well).

 Wondering how TouchBistro stacks up against the competition?